VoidAlone/TimSeverance/docs/Teaching/Algorithms and Data Structures/Logs, Exponents, and intuitive Big O.md

 Quotients are the result of repeated subtraction

-There are operations of a higher order after Logs and exponents.
+There are operations of a higher order after Logs and Exponents.

 After Exponents is Tetration or super exponentiation or repeated exponentiation, and after the log is inverse tetration or super log or repeated logarithm